GreyLimit/encode_decoder/README.md

  *
  * 	BH	Used to indicate following lines belong in the header file.
  *
+ * 	BC	Used to indicate following lines are only comments and are
+ * 		to be skipped.
+ *
  * 	BF	Used to indicate the end of a block of lines.
  *
  */